- Cheapest car insurance in Connecticut for a bad driving record

 Cheapest car insurance in Connecticut with a DUI

-While many insurers offer coverage after a DUI, State Farm provides the average cheapest coverage for $1,858.
+While many insurers offer coverage after a DUI, State Farm has the lowest rate at $1,858.

-The table below compares average car insurance rates with a clean driving record and rates after a DUI in Connecticut.
+The table below shows the average car insurance rates for a clean record vs. a DUI in Connecticut.

 Company | Average annual premium for clean record | Annual premium for a DUI |